 And he is the head of the body, the church; he is the beginning and the firstborn from among the dead, so that in everything he might have the supremacy.
 (Colossians 1:18)

-It is my belief that when we were baptized in water we entered the death of Christ on the cross.
+I believe that when we were baptized in water, we entered the death of Christ on the cross.
 We also entered His resurrection life.
-If we give way to that resurrection life, setting aside our own life, the day will come when our body is raised to eternal life.
+If we give way to that resurrection life, setting aside our own lives, the day will come when our bodies are raised to eternal life.
 In this case, we will be born from among the dead just as the Firstborn was.

-I am of the opinion that we will grow in Christ after we dieand on into the endless ages of eternity.
+I believe that we will grow in Christ after we die—and on into the endless ages of eternity.
 The Word-Jesus has the advantage over us in that He was with God from ages past.
-We have just begun to be with God and in God; but we have eternity to grow into the image of Christ.
+We have just begun to be with God and in God, but we have eternity to grow into the image of Christ.

 Our present problem is our flesh and blood life.
-There are so many distractions, so many enemies, that it is difficult to keep in mind that our present life is temporary.
+There are so many distractions and so many enemies that it is difficult to keep in mind that our present life is temporary.
 It soon will wither and die.

 But the eternal resurrection Life of the Lord Jesus has been grafted into us.
 It is of supreme importance that we keep to a minimum our involvement in the things of the present world and endeavor at all times to live by the Life of Jesus.